-An appeal is when you ask for an appeal panel to review a decision the Compliance and Monitoring branch has made about a residential addiction treatment provider licence or a supervised consumptions services provider licence.
+An appeal is when you ask for an appeal panel to review a decision Compliance and Monitoring has made.
 The appeal panel:

 - is made up of private citizens who are not Government of Alberta employees

 - has the authority and training to hear your appeal

 - may agree with, change or reverse Compliance and Monitoring’s decision

 Any person who is affected by a decision made by Compliance and Monitoring under the Mental Health Services Protection Act, Regulation and Standards, if it is a decision that can be appealed, as listed below.

 Under the Mental Health Services Protection Act, you have the right to appeal most decisions Compliance and Monitoring makes related to service providers.

 - refusing to issue, amend or renew a licence

 - the terms or conditions imposed on a licence

 - changing, suspending or cancelling a licence following an investigation